wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-knowledge/includes/create-topic.md

    In the **Alternate names** section, type any other names the topic might be referred to.
 3. Type a couple of sentences that describe the topic.
    - In the **Pinned people** section, you can "pin" a person to list them as a subject matter expert on the topic.
 Begin by typing their name or email address in the **add a new user** box, and then select the user you want to add from the search results.
    - You can also "unpin" a user by selecting  **Remove from list** on the user card.
-You can also drag the person to change the order that the list of people appear.
+You can also drag the person to change the order that the list of people appears.
 4. In the pinned files and pages section, add or "pin" a file or SharePoint site page associated to the topic.

    - To add a new file, select **Add**, select the SharePoint site from your **Frequent or Followed sites**, and then select the file from the site's document library.